astronomer/astronomer/docs/getting-started.md

 position: [2]
 ---

 Welcome to Astronomer Cloud Edition.

-Whether you're here because you're our newest customer, or because you're wondering what working with Astronomer would look like for your team, we're excited to be with you on your Airflow journey.
+We're excited to be with you on your Airflow journey.

-To help you hit the ground running, this guide will walk you through what you need to know (and do) to get started with Astro Cloud.
+To help you hit the ground running, this guide will walk you through what you need to know (and do) to get started on our platform.

 ## Create a Workspace